-With reasonable cause, client may terminate this Agreement, effective immediately upon giving written notice.
+With reasonable cause, either party have termination right, effective immediately upon giving written notice.
 Reasonable cause includes:

 • Violation of this Agreement, or

 • Any act exposing liability to others for personal injury or property damage.

 INTENTION NUMBER 2- ASKING FOR TERMINATION TO BE EFFECTIVE AFTER LONGER TIME AFTER WRITTEN NOTICE